-There are no ongoing legal proceedings against the Company as at 31st December 2020, other than the matter stated above, which require adjustments to or disclosure in the financial statements.
+There are no ongoing legal proceedings against the Company as at 31st December 2022, which require adjustments to or disclosure in the financial statements other than disclosed above.

-34 CAPITAL MANAGEMENT
+31 CAPITAL MANAGEMENT

-The Company's objectives when managing capital are to safeguard the company's ability to continue as a going concern in order to provide return for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
+The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide return for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.